palkan/wsdirector/README.md

 # WebSocket Director

-Command line tool for testing websocket servers.
+Command line tool for testing websocket servers, using testing scripts.

 Suitable for testing any websocket server implementation, like [Action Cable](https://github.com/rails/rails/tree/master/actioncable), [Websocket Eventmachine Server](https://github.com/imanel/websocket-eventmachine-server), [Litecable](https://github.com/palkan/litecable) and so on.

 Also can be used for stress testing.

 <a href="https://evilmartians.com/">